davearata/grunt-knappsack/README.md

       // Task-specific options go here.
     },
     your_target: {
+      options: {
         // Target-specific file lists and/or options go here.
+      }
     },
   },
 });